Council Tax FAQs

 You can check online to see whether you’re exempt from paying council tax.

 Properties are temporarily exempt from council tax if they fulfil any of the following criteria:

-How can I get a reduction on my council tax bill?
+Am I eligible for a reduction on my council tax?

-Can you go to jail for non-payment of council tax?
+Can you go to jail for not paying council tax?